SergeyTocarchuk/finance-tracker/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the finance tracker app from the Complete Ruby on Rails Developer course

-Things you may want to cover:
+* Ruby version: 2.7.1p83

-* Ruby version
+* Rails version: 6.1.4

 * System dependencies